229th Aviation Regiment (United States): 229th Assault Helicopter Battalion and 229th Aviation Battalion

 The 229th departed Vietnam on 12 August 1972 and was inactivated ten days later at Fort Hood, Texas, where it was relieved from assignment to the 1st Cavalry Division.
 It was reactivated on 21 September 1978 at Fort Campbell, Kentucky, as an element of the 101st Airborne Division (Air Assault).
 During much of the 1980s its Company D was based at Fort Rucker, Alabama.
 Concurrent with the redesignation of aviation units to a regimental system, the 229th was inactivated on 16 October 1987 at Fort Campbell, and relieved from assignment to the 101st Airborne Division (Air Assault).
 Subsequently, the lineages of the lettered companies of the battalion were reorganized and redesignated as the HHCs of numbered battalions (i.e., Co A became HHC, 1st Bn, 229th Avn; Co B became HHC, 2d Bn, 229th Avn, etc.).
 Beyond Company D, new battalions of the 229th Aviation Regiment (such as the 8th Battalion) were activated with no prior history from the era of the 229th Aviation Battalion.

+In 1988, five members of the original Flying Tigers came to Fort Hood to designate the newly reactivated 4th Bn and the rest of the 229th Aviation Regiment the Flying Tigers.
+At the ceremony retired Maj.
+Gen. Charles R. Bond said "I just want to choke up when I think about our name living on with these young fliers.
+If anyone can live up to the Flying Tigers' name, I'm sure it's these soldiers."
+Coincidently, the Flying Tigers had 229 aerial victories making the name even more fitting.

 During the 1990-91 Gulf War, the 2d Battalion, 229th Aviation served with the 101st Airborne Division (Air Assault), the 4th Battalion, 229th Aviation with the 11th Aviation Brigade, the 5th Battalion, 229th Aviation with the ARCENT Aviation Brigade, reflagged as the Aviation Brigade, 2d Armored Division, and Company A, 5th Battalion, 229th Aviation with the 3d Armored Division.